John Knox Bokwe: Early years

-Musical Style and Influence

-Bokwe's hymns and compositions were influenced by the Victorian hymnody he encountered at Lovedale Mission.
-According to Olwage, Bokwe blended Western musical elements with aspects of African tradition in his compositions.
-His work often featured the arching symmetry typical of Victorian hymn tunes and used motifs that built towards climactic moments.
-Olwage suggests that this combination of styles reflects the cultural tensions of Bokwe's time, navigating between African and colonial influences.

-Despite his self-confessed lack of formal musical training, Bokwe composed music that both adhered to and deviated from European harmonic conventions.
-Olwage points out that Bokwe's music sometimes included "harmonic blunders," such as parallel octaves or unusual chord progressions, which were corrected in later printings.
-This characteristic contributed to Bokwe's distinct musical style, and it reflected the broader trend of Black South African choral music during the colonial period.

 Lovedale Mission: 1867–1897

 Dr. Stewart took him into the general office of the Lovedale Mission as messenger in 1867, and later as his secretary.
 In 1869, he was admitted into the mission's college department.
 During this time, his love for reading and writing was kindled.
 As a student, Bokwe was active in the literary society, of which he became chairman.

-In 1875, Bokwe composed "Msindisi wa boni," a hymn tune published by Lovedale Mission Press.
-This hymn, Olwage argues, serves as an example of Bokwe's ability to adapt Western music forms while maintaining an African sensibility.
-The hymn follows a Victorian harmonic style, incorporating tonic and dominant harmonies with strategic chromaticism.
-Despite some harmonic 'blunders,' such as parallel octaves, which were corrected in later versions, the hymn illustrates Bokwe's efforts to master European musical forms.

 In 1870 he helped in the printing and production of iNdaba, a Xhosa newspaper produced at Lovedale.
 When, in 1874, Lovedale obtained its own postal service, Bokwe was appointed manager, and later became head of the telegraph office.
 He also became conductor of the mission's brass band.
 From 1875 Bokwe started to compose hymns.
 His collected compositions were produced in book form in 1885.
 In 1892, at the invitation of friends in Scotland and England, Bokwe visited these countries, preaching sermons in churches, and telling his listeners about the work of the Lovedale Mission.